SELab-2/OSOC-3/frontend/frontend_guide.md

 ## Use `react-bootstrap`-components instead of adding unnecessary Bootstrap `className`s

-`react-bootstrap` has a lot of built-in components that do some basic & commonly used functionality for you.
+`react-bootstrap` has a lot of built-in components that do some basic & commonly-used functionality for you.
 It's cleaner to use these components than to make a `<div className={ "something" }/>` because it keeps the code more readable.

 Don't do